PlumpMath/cl-starcraft-proxybot/README.md

 ### IMPORTANT!

 This is a first upload to GitHub mainly for my own convenience.
-It isn't really ready for public consumption yet as it's only been tested on SBCL on Linux.
+It isn't really ready for public consumption yet.

 (So don't go whoring karma on HN or Reddit yet!)